 (3) Not report to a credit bureau any delinquency or other derogatory information that occurs as a result of entering into a payment plan.

-(b)(1) A payment plan shall be offered and made available for a minimum length of one year, and shall provide for payments to be made in monthly installments; except, that the term of a payment plan may be shorter than one year at the request of the tenant.
+(b)(1) A payment plan shall be offered and made available for a covered time period, and shall provide for payments to be made in monthly installments; except, that the term of a payment plan may be shorter than one year at the request of the tenant.

-(2) A provider shall permit a tenant with a payment plan to pay an amount greater than the monthly amount provided for in the payment plan.
+(2) A housing provider or non-housing provider shall permit a tenant with a payment plan to pay an amount greater than the monthly amount provided for in the payment plan.

-(3) A providers shall not require or request a tenant to provide a lump-sum payment in excess of the amount required under a payment plan.
+(3) A housing provider or non-housing provider shall not require or request a tenant to provide a lump-sum payment in excess of the amount required under a payment plan.

+(4) A housing provider or non-housing provider shall agree in writing to the terms of the payment plan.

-(4) A provider may use any security deposit, last month’s rent, or other amount held by the provider on behalf of the tenant to satisfy amounts owed under a payment plan; provided, that the tenant agrees in writing to such use.
+(5) A housing provider or non-housing provider may use any security deposit, last month’s rent, or other amount held by the housing provider or non-housing provider on behalf of the tenant to satisfy amounts owed under a payment plan; provided, that the tenant agrees in writing to such use.

-(c) A provider shall establish procedures governing how tenants are to apply for its Program, including requiring a tenant to submit supporting documentation.
+(c) A housing provider or non-housing provider shall establish procedures governing how tenants are to apply for its Program, including requiring a tenant to submit supporting documentation.
 An application shall be made available online and by telephone.

 (d) A provider shall approve each application in which a tenant:

-(1) Demonstrates to the provider evidence of a financial hardship resulting directly or indirectly from the cause of the public health emergency, regardless of an existing delinquency or a future inability to make rental payments established prior to the start of the public health emergency; and
+(1) Demonstrates to the provider evidence of a financial hardship resulting directly or indirectly from the cause of the public health emergency, regardless of an existing delinquency or a future inability to make rental payments established prior to the start of the public health emergency, that establishes the tenant would not otherwise qualify for renting the unit under application of the original application criteria to the tenant’s gross income; and

 (2) Agrees in writing to make payments in accordance with the payment plan.

-(e)(1) A provider who receives an application for a payment plan pursuant to this section shall retain the application, whether approved or denied, for at least 3 years.
+(e)(1) A housing provider or non-housing provider who receives an application for a payment plan pursuant to this section shall retain the application, whether approved or denied, for at least 3 years.

 (2) Upon request, a provider shall make an application for a payment plan available to: